-The Step by Step guide on how to set up your new Android phone
+How to set up your new Android phone (Step by Step)

 Before you turn your new Android phone on, check if you have the right size of SIM card for your device.